-Trelora offers significant potential savings compared to traditional realtors.
-It compares favorably to other discount brokerages, too — particularly if you’re selling a higher priced home (with flat-fee pricing models, savings increase as the home values go up).
+Trelora offers significant potential savings compared with traditional realtors.
+It compares favorably to other discount brokerages, too — particularly if you’re selling a higher priced home (with flat fee pricing models, savings increase as the home values go up).

 Colorado, Arizona, and South Carolina: Avg savings is $9,000